 - Bakery and Confectionary Technology complete 120 hours of experience across Levels 4 and 5.

-- All students on ‘non-sandwich’ honours degree programmes can, if they wish, opt for a 48-week placement approximately half way through their programme.
+- All students on ‘non-sandwich’ honours degree courses can, if they wish, opt for a 48-week placement approximately half way through their course.
 Students choosing this option will re-register for a degree “with placement” and then use the services of the Employability and Placement team.